cis5710/cis5710-homework/hw1/lab1.md

 ### Generating a bitstream

 After you get your code on biglab, change to the `hw1` directory and run the command `make impl` to generate a `.bit` bitstream file.
-This will run the *implementation* step of the FPGA design flow, mapping your design onto the ZedBoard's hardware.
+This will run the *synthesis* and *implementation* steps of the FPGA design flow, mapping your design onto the ZedBoard's hardware.
 It will take a few minutes.

 When implementation completes, it should create a bitstream file `output/rca4.bit`.